ShrijithR/Habit-Tracker/README.md

 > Change starts with awareness.

 ## Description
- _A simple, no-nonsense habit tracker to track habits onto an Excel worksheet and perform calculations on the data to inspect progress._
+ _A simple, no-nonsense habit tracker to track habits onto an Excel worksheet and perform calculations on the data to inspect progress._\n

- **What does it do?**
+ **What does it do?**\n
  For a specific habit or all habits; For a specific date/date range or date ranges:
   * Analyse total number of hits and misses.
   * Compare analysis data to check progress.